-The purpose of an Agile backlog is to score each project based on the strategic initiatives of the organization and then prioritize them so there is a consistent pipeline of actionable, vetted work ready to go.
-Backlog makes planning easier, keeps customer satisfaction and business priorities top of mind, maximizes productivity and speeds up delivery and workflow.
+The purpose of an Agile backlog is to score each project based on the strategic initiatives of the organisation and then prioritise them so there is a consistent pipeline of actionable, vetted work ready to go.
+Backlog makes planning easier, keeps customer satisfaction and business priorities top of mind, maximises productivity and speeds up delivery and workflow.

 The backlog ensures there are always company-forward, actionable projects ready to go with minimal time spent fretting about capacity, vetting and delivery.
 How?
 Because that work was completed when compiling the backlog.
 With this in mind, it is important to continue reviewing and revising the backlog so it doesn’t lose its purpose.
 Fortunately, this will be a much easier task with a PM tool and good governance.
 Keep a log of all requests and intake while understanding constraints and focusing effort on the areas that make the biggest impact without neglecting the work that needs to get done.

 Enhance the effectiveness of Agile transformation on portfolio management by applying the principles in the areas that reap the most benefits.
-Utilizing Agile in team resourcing, Kanban and workflow, prioritized backlog and dashboards and reports can dramatically improve the success and value of your organization’s portfolio management.
+Utilising Agile in team resourcing, Kanban and workflow, prioritised backlog and dashboards and reports can dramatically improve the success and value of your organisation’s portfolio management.